Mandatory listing of establishments exporting honey, and clarifications on animal products

 Listing of establishments

-Competent authorities in countries exporting honey and apiculture products to the EU must submit their first list of establishments (name, address, activities) to the European Commission before the new Regulation is applied on 29 November 2024.
-After that date, only establishments that are listed on the Commission’s Establishment Lists webpage will be able to export honey to the EU.
+Competent authorities in countries exporting honey and apiculture products to the EU must submit their first list of establishments (name, address, activities) to the European Commission.
+Since 29 November 2024, only establishments that are listed on the Commission’s Establishment Lists webpage are able to export honey to the EU.

 This list must be maintained, and the competent authority in each exporting country will be responsible for keeping the list up-to-date.

 An Establishment Listing User Guide in TRACES-NT gives step-by-step instructions for non-EU countries on how to register new establishments.
-It requires a minimum time for the Commission to examine the list submitted.
 Non-EU exporters should start the process as soon as possible using the TRACES digital tool.

 Controls in exporting countries